apache/cordova-docs/docs/en/edge/cordova/globalization/GlobalizationError/globalizationerror.md

 Quick Example
 -------------

-When the following error callback is invoked, it should display a popup dialog with the text similar to "code: 3" and "message: ".
+When the following error callback executes, it displays a popup dialog with the text similar to `code: 3` and `message:`

     function errorCallback(error) {
         alert('code: ' + error.code + '\n' +